Benjamin Radford: Early life

 Radford became interested in "the mysterious and the unexplained" as a child from reading books about, "monsters and dragons, the Bermuda Triangle, psychics in Russia that could move automobiles with their mind", etc. He also became interested through television shows such as That's Incredible and Ripley's Believe It or Not.
 He grew disenchanted with the lack of scientific rigor in the books and television shows because there seemed to be little or no investigation or proper references.

 Radford's first encounter with formal skepticism came as a result of a fruitless search for beer in a "dry" county in Utah.
 Winning a regional essay contest while at the University of New Mexico, he was flown to present his paper at a college town in Utah.
 He and his colleagues came across a tiny used bookstore where he acquired an old issue of Skeptical Inquirer featuring an article on the prophesies of Nostradamus penned by none other than James Randi.
 He relates that this was the first article he'd read criticizing Nostradamus and offered "skeptical, logical, and reasonable explanations for the prophecies apparent accuracy".

 Radford holds a bachelor's degree in psychology (graduating magna cum laude) with a minor in professional writing from the University of New Mexico where he was inducted into the Phi Beta Kappa honor society in 1993.
-He also has a master's degree in education from the University at Buffalo, New York where his focus was on Science and the Public, and his masters thesis was titled Misinformation in Eating Disorder Communications: Implications for Science Communication Policy.
+He also has a master's degree in education from the University at Buffalo where his focus was on Science and the Public, and his masters thesis was titled Misinformation in Eating Disorder Communications: Implications for Science Communication Policy.
 Radford stated that he chose this topic because it "involved several of my longstanding interests such as myths and misinformation ... eating disorders (a subject I first became involved with when helping an ex-girlfriend struggle with bulimia); and the news media".

-He graduated from the Geisel School of Medicine at Dartmouth in 2022, earning a Masters degree in Public Health.
+He graduated from the Geisel School of Medicine at Dartmouth in 2022, earning a master's degree in Public Health.
 He was inducted into the Delta Omega Honorary Society in Public Health, and was the recipient of a 2022 Social Justice Award from the Dartmouth Institute.

 Career

 Journalism

 Radford served as managing editor of the science magazine Skeptical Inquirer from 1997 until early 2011, when he was promoted to deputy editor.
 He is also a regular columnist at the magazine.
 Until it suspended publication in 2009, he was editor-in-chief of the Spanish-language magazine Pensar, published in Buenos Aires, Argentina.
-Radford is also a regular columnist for Discovery News, LiveScience.com, and the Skeptical Briefs newsletter.
+Radford has been a regular columnist for Discovery News, LiveScience.com, and the Skeptical Briefs newsletter.

 Radford is a co-founder and former co-host of MonsterTalk, a podcast, which critically examines the science and folklore behind cryptozoological (and legendary) creatures such as Bigfoot, the Loch Ness Monster and werewolves.
 MonsterTalk won the 2012 Parsec podcast award for the “Best Fact Behind the Fiction” category.